Extensometers for materials testing

 Weighing as little as 8 grams, these miniature extensometers are designed to have very low operating force with minimal specimen influence.
 All use an improved version of Epsilon’s dual flexure design which makes them very rugged for their size.
 With a compact module that is 15.2 mm (0.6 inches) high, they will fit in the limited space between grips that is typical with small test samples.
 Gauge lengths can be as short as 3 mm or as long as 50 mm.
 A newly designed gage setting pin and assembly allows the gauge length to be set accurately and repeatably to ASTM and ISO requirements for all gauge lengths.
 Reengineered quick attach wire forms provide simple and secure specimen attachment.
 Wire forms for round and flat specimens are included, as well as knife edges in flat, 3-point, and vee configurations.
 The wire forms may be removed to enable mounting using elastic bands or springs.
 A tethering attachment point provides fall protection and enables counterbalancing of the extensometer’s weight when testing delicate specimens.

 Model 3442 extensometers are strain gaged devices, making them compatible with any electronics designed for strain gaged transducers.
-Most often they are connected to a test machine controller, and Epsilon will equip the extensometer with a compatible connector wired to plug directly into the controller.
+Most often they are connected to a test machine controller with electronics for a strain channel, and Epsilon will equip the extensometer with a compatible connector wired to plug directly into the controller.
 For systems lacking the required electronics, Epsilon can provide a variety of solutions for signal conditioning and connection to data acquisition systems or other equipment.

 - May be left on through specimen failure.